epfl-lasa/QBHand/README.md

   Otherwise something's wrong and you must debug it! :smiling_imp:

 ## Step 2: Install qbAPI
-The qbAPI is tghe C++ library needed to communicate and control the qbHand.We provide this folder in this repo, but if you need to update to a newer version download from: [qbAPI](https://github.com/qbrobotics/qbAPI)
+The qbAPI is the C++ library needed to communicate and control the qbHand.We provide this folder in this repo, but if you need to update to a newer version download from: [qbAPI](https://github.com/qbrobotics/qbAPI).
+Hand has old firmware, using -b qbAPI_opt

 ```
 ~$ cd ~/QBHand/qbAPI/src